bakhtiararya/EgoPet_dataset_download/README.md

 # Egopet Dataset
 ### [Amir Bar*](https://amirbar.net), [Arya Bakhtiar*](), [Danny Tran*](), [Antonio Loquercio](https://antonilo.github.io/), [Jathushan Rajasegaran](https://people.eecs.berkeley.edu/~jathushan/), [Yann LeCun](https://engineering.nyu.edu/faculty/yann-lecun), [Trevor Darrell](https://people.eecs.berkeley.edu/~trevor/), [Amir Globerson](https://cs3801.wixsite.com/amirgloberson)

 This repository contains the implementation of the EgoPet research paper.
 For more information about this work, please visit the [Project Page](link-to-project-page).
 Explore our visual prompting demo in this Jupyter notebook: [demo.ipynb](demo.ipynb).

+## Dataset Download and Preparation

+To download and prepare the EgoPet Dataset, follow these steps:

+1. Clone the YouTube-DL repository:
+2. Install yt-dlp and the required Python packages from `requirements.txt`.

+### Input

+The dataset processing scripts require an input Excel spreadsheet (`egopet_dataset_spreadsheet.xlsx`) containing video details such as URLs, availability, and segment information.

+### Output

+Processed videos are saved in the `edited_downloaded_videos` directory, with each video file prefixed with "edited_" in its filename.

 ## Abstract